GeeLaw/bibtex-ts/docs/BST.md

 ## Why not BST interpreters in JavaScript?

 The constructs that the BST language natively supports is very limited and it is cumbersome to program in it.
-Moreover, some operations don't have idiomatic efficient implementation, e.g., integer multiplication is implmented as repeated addition.
+Moreover, some operations don't have idiomatic efficient implementation, e.g., integer multiplication is implemented as repeated addition.

 The BST language is used to produce output that the TeX typesetter would like, which is very limited.
 The original motive of creating this library is to be able to use BibTeX in my blog building system, which requires content be rendered as HTML.
 BibTeX-TS parses BibTeX databases into objects with methods, and the consumers are supposed to operate over the objects and let it retain that form, except when preparing for final output.
 Therefore, it suffices to implement the important BST functions and let the usual operations be handled by JavaScript.